 Second Week: 1-hour class session to review decision trees; guided & independent work to suggest elements of a public health campaign

 Lesson Materials

-R
+You will find all the lesson materials in the GenAI GitHub repository.
+The R notebook is not necessary to teach this lesson but is available to those who wish to teach more hands-on Data Science.